 Earlier this months, two dock workers were inflating a tire on a top-handler, a large piece of equipment used to move shipping containers around the Port of Los Angeles, when it exploded.
 One worker was killed instantly in the blast.
 The other was transported to a local hospital where he was treated for critical injuries.

 Now a family grieves the early loss of a loved one, while another man’s life may never be the same.
 When workers are injured or killed on the job, workers’ compensation benefits may be available to offset accident-related financial burdens.
+If you’ve been injured on the job in the LA area, call a Los Angeles personal injury attorney at Citywide Law Group today for assistance.
+We have over 20 years experience helping accident victims.

 Benefits Available to Injured California Workers